 Japanese Knotweed and Giant Hogweed are two species of invasive plants that have recently been designated as noxious weeds and are particularly aggressive.

 Japanese Knotweed along with the other three Knotweed species (Bohemian, Giant and Himalayan) has the ability to destabilize building foundations and destroy sewage and water main infrastructure.
 Knotweed can colonize large areas with just a small portion of its root.
 Growing up to three metres (10 feet) high in a single growing season, Knotweed can out-compete native vegetation.
-Tips on how to remove and dispose of Knotweeds can be found on the Knotweeds T.I.P.S. sheet and Knotweed BMPs.
+Tips on how to remove and dispose of Knotweeds can be found on the Knotweeds T.I.P.S. and Knotweed Best Management Practices.

 Giant Hogweed poses a serious threat to human health and the environment.
 The clear sap found in its stem and hairs can result in severe burns and blistering.
 Children have used the large, hollow stems as pea shooters and telescopes resulting in burns to the mouth and/or eyes.
 If sap enters the eyes, it can cause temporary or permanent blindness.
 It is best to let a professional remove this plant, but if you are going to remove the plant yourself, always wear protective, waterproof clothing, gloves and safety goggles and follow Work Safe BC instructions on their safety bulletin.
-View the Giant Hogweed Factsheet and Giant Hogweed BMPs for more information on proper identification, removal and disposal.
+View the Giant Hogweed Fact Sheet and Giant Hogweed Best Management Practices for more information on proper identification, removal and disposal.

 Other Invasive Species